The Twitch Graveyard

 • ☠️ Front Page Partner Requests: 2013 - May 2023

-For nearly a decade, Twitch Partners have been able to request a front-page placement by contacting Partner Support.
-However, in 2020 that shifted away from general requests to requiring a number of consistent self-paid subscribers (200).
+For nearly a decade, Twitch Partners could request a front-page placement by contacting Partner Support.
+However, in 2020, that shifted away from general requests to requiring three months of consistent self-paid subscribers (200+).
 In May 2023, Twitch opted to sunset requests entirely.

 • ☠️ Soundtrack by Twitch: September 2020 - July 2023

-Soundtrack by Twitch was launched as part of a response to dealing with DMCA issues that plagued Twitch during the summer of 2020.
+Soundtrack by Twitch was launched in response to DMCA issues that plagued Twitch during the summer of 2020.
 The Spotify-like clone was not widely used as better options were already available on the market.
 This is the SECOND time Twitch tried launching a music tool for creators.
 (See Music Library below.)

 • ☠️ Community Partnerships Programs: January 2022 - May 2023

-Twitch Partnerships launched a series of webinars, workshops, and networking opportunities hosted by staff and attended by a variety of Twitch Partners.
-In September, these were renamed to the Community Partnerships Programs - but after layoffs gutted the Partnership teams, it appears these programs have ended.
+Twitch Partnerships launched a series of webinars, workshops, and networking opportunities hosted by staff and attended by various Twitch Partners.
+In September, these were renamed Community Partnerships Programs but after layoffs gutted the Partnership teams, it appears these programs have ended.

 • ☠️ IRC Chat Commands: 2013 - February 2023